TITLE:

 Submit a Facilities Management Work Request.

-(This could include ES&H Manual Chapter 3110 Facilities Design Review)
+(See ES&H Manual Chapter 3110 Facilities Design Review).

-*All local exhaust units are installed by Facilities Management.
+*All fixed exhaust units are installed by Facilities Management.

 4.2.1 Prior to use: